Life of Myanmar refugees in an Indian border village | DW | 30.09.2021

 Residents of border towns in Myanmar have been crossing the Tiau river — which forms part of the international boundary between the two countries — to reach border towns in India.

-Pawan Singh from the paramilitary force Assam Rifles, which guards the Indian side of the border, said around 20 to 25 people have crossed the border every day since the violence erupted in the middle of September.
+Pawan Singh, from the paramilitary force Assam Rifles, which guards the Indian side of the border, said 20 to 25 people had crossed the border every day since the violence erupted in the middle of September.

 He said nearly 1,000 people had fled to Thingsai village in recent days.